-In the U.S a broad scale survey of Glyphosate in ground and surface waters, sediments and precipitation totalling 3732 samples concluded that Glyphosate and its breakdown product AMPA were mobile and occur widely in the environment (Battaglin et al. 2014).
+- 13. In the U.S a broad scale survey of Glyphosate in ground and surface waters, sediments and precipitation totalling 3732 samples concluded that Glyphosate and its breakdown product AMPA were mobile and occur widely in the environment (Battaglin et al., 2014).
 Glyphosate was detected in more than 50% of samples of sediments, water in ditches and drains, precipitation, large rivers and streams, but in less than 40% of samples of lakes, ponds and wetlands, soil water discharges and groundwater.
 Glyphosate was routinely detected alongside AMPA.
-Concentrations were typically less than toxicological levels of concern for humans and wildlife (Battaglin et al. 2014).
-A New Zealand wide survey of groundwater in 2018 found contamination by glyphosate in 1 well from 135 (Close and Humphries 2019).
-However, a Canterbury specific survey of stream bed sediments in 2019 found glyphosate and AMPA at 9 out of 13 sites (Authors obs.).
-An experiment to determine the persistence of glyphosate and AMPA in drains near Rangiora found there was a background presence of both chemicals and both chemicals remained present in the sediments 14 weeks after spraying (Collins and Harding 2017).

-Acute and chronic toxicity to humans appears to be low although some formulations may cause greater irritation of the skin and eyes than the chemical itself.
-Glyphosate is poorly absorbed from the digestive tract and mostly excreted unchanged by mammals leaving only minute amounts in the body after 10 days (US-EPA 1987).
-Glyphosate is considered to have no significant potential to bioaccumulate in the environment, although elevated levels in manatee plasma have been found associated with chronic exposure (Maria et al. 2021).
-WHO (2005/2011/2017) states that because glyphosate in the environment occurs at concentrations well below those at which human toxic effects are observed, it is not considered necessary to derive a guideline value.
-WHO (2017) did develop a health-based value of 0.9 mg/L for AMPA alone or in combination with glyphosate.
-Because of their low toxicity, the health-based value derived for AMPA alone, or in combination with glyphosate, is orders of magnitude higher than concentrations of glyphosate or AMPA normally found in drinking-water.
-For this reason, a maximum acceptable value for NZ drinking water standards has not been derived.
+Concentrations were typically less than toxicological levels of concern for humans and wildlife (Battaglin et al., 2014). - 14.
+A New Zealand wide survey of groundwater in 2018 found contamination by glyphosate in 1 well from 135 (Close & Humphries, 2019).
+However, a Canterbury specific survey of stream bed sediments in 2019 found glyphosate and AMPA at 9 out of 13 sites (unpublished Canterbury Regional Council data).
+An experiment to determine the persistence of glyphosate and AMPA in drains near Rangiora found there was a background presence of both chemicals and both chemicals remained present in the sediments 14 weeks after spraying (Collins & Harding, 2017). - 15.
+Acute and chronic toxicity of glyphosate to humans appears to be low although some formulations may cause greater irritation of the skin and eyes than the chemical itself.
+Glyphosate is poorly absorbed from the digestive tract and mostly excreted unchanged by mammals leaving only minute amounts in the body after 10 days (US-EPA, 1987).
+Glyphosate is considered to have no significant potential to bioaccumulate in the environment, although elevated levels in manatee plasma have been found associated with chronic exposure (Maria et al., 2021).